david-millett/minecreeper/README.md

     }
 ```

-The `handleRightClick()` function allows the player to toggle tombstones onto that square.
-This also reduces the counter visible in the upper left corner of the game.
+The `handleRightClick()` function allows the player to toggle tombstones onto that square, and is relatively simple compared to the previous two main functions.
+It also reduces the counter visible in the upper left corner of the game.

 At this point, the game was functional at a simple level.
 This meant I could go in and add more advanced features.

 I used recursion again in my `firstReveal()` function.
 This function ensured that the first click could never give players a game over and would always land on a square with no adjacent skeletons.
 This means they would always be given a 'block' of cells to get started with, which I think makes the game more fun and less frustrating.
 It was really important to me that losses held meaning - I didn't want them to feel cheap or unfair.

 I also implemented the `handleDoubleClick()` function, which, as I mentioned earlier, I think makes the game much more fun and fast paced - especially on higher difficulties with a bigger board!
-I am a huge fan of minesweeper, so I have played it a lot.
+I am a huge fan of minesweeper, so I have played it a lot and knew I had to include this feature.
+This relied on running a simple check to see whether the number of adjacent skeletons matched the number of adjacent tombstones.

 I also put new difficulties into the game, which required dynamically changing various parameters and the size of certain elements.